 It tracks the visitors’ moment and scrolling behavior and popups when a visitor is about to leave your checkout page.
 You can use various tools and apps to create and implement an exit intent popup on your checkout pages.

-If the checkout process is too long, customers might get lost and leave the cart abandoned.
+Customers might get lost and abandon the cart if the checkout process is too long.
 The best way is to showcase clear instructions for each step of the checkout process so customers understand what they need to do.

 In addition, you can include a progress indicator or a visual timeline to show customers how many steps are left or how far they are along in the checkout process.
 This can help alleviate any anxiety about how long the process will take.